 Collection of Information

-The Coast Guard has analyzed this interim rule under Executive Order 13132 and has determined that this rule does not have implications for federalism under that Order.
+The Coast Guard analyzed this proposed rule under Executive Order 13132 and has determined that this rule does not have implications for federalism under that Order.

 Unfunded Mandates Reform Act